 Whenever my reluctant reader rejects all the books in our house, I turn to Epic to find one that interests her.
 Think of Epic as the Netflix of children’s books.
 It provides access to 20,000 children’s books on your iPad or tablet, including audiobooks.
 My daughter loves scrolling through the selections, discovering new tales, and flipping through “pages” on her own.

 We’ve discovered a lot of fun tales through Epic, and there’s something about reading on a tablet that makes the experience exciting for my daughter.

 If you’re already visiting your local library on a semi-regular basis, mix it up by checking out nearby libraries within your network.
-Seeing new libraries can be like a mini-adventure for kids.
-New libraries also mean new books, a new librarian (with potentially new suggestions), and more often than not a new variety of books to explore.
+Visiting new libraries can be like a mini-adventure for kids.
+New libraries also mean new books, a new librarian (with potentially new suggestions), and more often than not, a new variety of books to explore.

 Related: Nine Library Adventure Challenges

 A great way to show kids that reading is fun is to see theater productions or movies of books you’ve read.
-Seeing a story come to life animates a tale and makes it all the easier to imagine and take in.
+Seeing a story come to life animates a tale, and makes it easier to imagine and understand.

 Anything that will increase your child’s desire to explore and hear stories will inspire them to seek out stories on their own.

 #8 Be a stalker